tungerer/tungerer.github.io/_pages/publications.md

 Peer-reviewed articles
 ======
+1. Hartmann, Stefan, and <b>Tobias Ungerer</b>. accepted. <i>"Chaos theory, shmaos theory"</i>: Creativity and routine in English <i>shm</i>-reduplication.
+In Sabine Arndt-Lappe and Natalia Filatkina (eds.), <i>Dynamics at the lexicon-syntax interface: Creativity and routine in word-formation and multi-word expressions</i> [working title].
 1. <b>Ungerer, Tobias</b>. in press.
 Vertical and horizontal links in constructional networks: two sides of the same coin? <i>Constructions and Frames</i>. (see the <a href="https://tungerer.github.io/files/Ungerer-forthc-Vertical-and-horizontal-links.pdf">author manuscript</a>)
 1. Neels, Jakob, Stefan Hartmann and <b>Tobias Ungerer</b>. in press.
 Doch Quantität vor Qualität?
 Motivationen und Mechanismen des Wandels in einer konstruktionalen Großfamilie deutscher Quantifizierer und Gradmodifizierer. <i>Germanistische Mitteilungen</i>.
 1. Neels, Jakob, Stefan Hartmann and <b>Tobias Ungerer</b>.
 2023.
 A quantum of salience: Reconsidering the role of extravagance in grammaticalization.
 In Hendrik De Smet, Peter Petré and Benedikt Szmrecsanyi (eds.), <i>Context, intent and variation in grammaticalization</i>, 47&ndash;78.
 Berlin & Boston: De Gruyter. <a href="https://doi.org/10.1515/9783110753059-003">https://doi.org/10.1515/9783110753059-003</a> (see the <a href="https://github.com/hartmast/degreemodifiers">dataset</a>)